Nu Skin is your vintage skin care MLM.

 They’re big.
 The New York Times has an entire section dedicated to their business.
 Even Mitt Romney openly supported it.
 Nu Skin is all that and more.

-Does this mean I’m on board?
+Does this mean I’ve been on board?

 Nu Skin has been around since Girls Just Want to Have Fun was the hit song, in 1984.